 Unfortunately, my solar charger was an immediate disappointment.
 While it seemed to be charging its own batteries, it failed to charge either my phone or my watch, and so wound up being dead weight for the first week of my hike, until I sent it back home when I arrived in Hiawassee, GA.
 Likely, the unit I got was defective somehow.

 As it turned out, with as often as I stayed in town, a solar charger was entirely unnecessary.
-By the time I got to Hiawassee, it was clear that my watch and phone were using less power than I had originally expected, so by then, I was not especially worried about running out of power.
+By the time I got to Hiawassee, it was clear that both my phone and watch were using less power than I had anticipated, so by then, I was not especially worried about running out of power.

 Technology on the Trail series